labmonkeys-space/g-lookup/README.md

     	Path to the GeoIP2 or GeoLite2 ASN database file (default "./GeoLite2-ASN.mmdb") -citydb string
-    	Path to the GeoIP2 or GeoLite2 City database file (default "./GeoLite2-City.mmdb") -lookup string
+    	Path to the GeoIP2 or GeoLite2 City database file (default "./GeoLite2-City.mmdb") -countrydb string
+    	Path to the GeoIP2 or GeoLite2 Country database file (default "./GeoLite2-Country.mmdb") -lookup string
     	IPv4/IPv6 address used for the lookup (default "127.0.0.1")
 ```

 A result will look like this: